BUPT-GAMMA/OpenHGNN/openhgnn/output/DMGI/README.md

 #### Contirbutor

-Tianyu Zhao, Siyuan Zhang[GAMMA LAB]
+Siyuan Zhang, Tianyu Zhao[GAMMA LAB]

 #### If you have any questions,